rui314/mold/README.md

 | Firefox 89 libxul (1.64 GiB)  | 32.95s   | 6.80s    | 1.42s

 mold is so fast that it is only 2x _slower_ than `cp` on the same machine.
 Feel free to [file a bug](https://github.com/rui314/mold/issues) if you find mold is not faster than other linkers.

+mold currently supports x86-64, i386 and ARM64.

 ## Why does the speed of linking matter?